Urgent Care for Chest Pains

 We may give you medicine to help establish the cause of your chest pains and/or protect your heart while trying to identify the cause of your chest pains.
 Once we know what the reason is for your pain, we will either treat you and send you home or refer you for further treatment.
 If we can’t treat your condition, or we believe it needs to be investigated further, we’ll help to arrange your transfer by ambulance to the nearest emergency room.

 There’s no single way to treat chest pain.
 That’s because chest pain is simply a symptom, not a condition in itself.
-In order for the pain to go away, your doctor must first determine what’s causing it and then treat the underlying problem.
+In order for the pain to go away, your provider must first determine what’s causing it and then treat the underlying problem.

-For example, if you turn out to have a heart condition, your doctor might prescribe artery relaxers, clot-busting drugs or blood thinners.
+For example, if you turn out to have a heart condition, your provider might prescribe artery relaxers, clot-busting drugs or blood thinners.
 If the pain is connected to your digestive system, you might need to take antacids.
 People suffering panic attacks might be prescribed anti-anxiety drugs and referred to a therapist for help.

 When to Seek Emergency Help